Clearing doubts, where does it hurt more to get a tattoo?

-It is definitely not be the same to make a small tattoo with few details, than a large and very detailed one.
+It is definitely not the same to make a small tattoo with few details, as a large and very detailed one.
 For the latter, it will take much longer and your client's resistance to pain will decrease.

 The pain threshold is the minimum intensity from which a stimulus is considered painful.
 Pain tolerance is the maximum intensity of pain that a person is capable of withstanding.
 These two factors vary depending on the person, resulting in different reactions from your clients.

-Recommend your client the consumption of food rich in proteins before the session, as proteins increase the body's energy level, helping it to better withstand the pain.
-In addition, it will reduce the risk of suffering a decompensation.
+Recommend your client to consume food rich in proteins before the session, as proteins increase the body's energy level, helping it to better withstand the pain.
+In addition, it will reduce the risk of suffering decompensation.